A respectful partnership encouraging student development to reach their full potential.

 - Students from over twenty towns in the Shoreline and River Valley region, including Old Saybrook, Clinton, Westbrook, Killingworth, Madison, Guilford, East Haddam, Essex, Deep River, Chester, Old Lyme, East Lyme and Niantic.

 - Students adhere to a uniform dress code purchased through an established company.

-- Younger grades are paired with upper grade “reading buddies” for projects and celebrations.
+- Younger grades are paired with upper grade “buddies” for projects and celebrations.

 - Alumni success in scholarship, athletics and community leadership at public, parochial and private high schools and beyond.